 They were drinking about 5-6 ounces four times a day, in addition to three solid meals- it was a lot!
-At a year old I decided to eliminate the two middle of the day formula bottles, and replace them with sippy cups of whole milk.
-Neither one of my kids wanted anything to do with it!
+At a year old, I decided to eliminate the two middle-of-the-day formula bottles and replace them with sippy cups of whole milk.
+Neither one of my kids wanted anything to do with it.

 It would have been fine for them to drink milk in moderation, as I understand the health benefits.
-Ultimately my children both had different plans, and we made up for it with yogurt, cheese, and calcium rich vegetables like broccoli and edamame!
+Ultimately my children both had different plans.
+Therefore, we made up skipping milk with yogurt, cheese, and calcium-rich vegetables like broccoli and edamame.